 The following is a reconciliation of the beginning and ending balance of unrecognized tax benefits (in thousands):

+Included in the balance of unrecognized tax benefits at June 30, 2021 are potential benefits of $5.2 million that, if recognized, would affect the effective tax rate on income from continuing operations.
+The amount of interest and penalties recognized on the balance sheet as of June 30, 2021 is not material.
 The Company does not believe it is reasonably possible that the total amounts of unrecognized tax benefits will significantly increase in the next twelve months.
+It is reasonably possible that the unrecognized tax benefits may decrease by $2.6 million as a result of ongoing discussions with the German tax authorities regarding a historical local matter.
 The Company files income tax returns in the U.S. federal and certain state tax jurisdictions, and several jurisdictions outside the U.S. The Company's federal returns are subject to tax assessment for 2017 and subsequent years.
 State and foreign income tax returns are generally subject to examination for a period of three to five years after filing of the respective return.
 The state impact of any federal changes remains subject to examination by various states for a period of up to one year after formal notification to the states.

 The entire disclosure for income taxes.
 Disclosures may include net deferred tax liability or asset recognized in an enterprise's statement of financial position, net change during the year in the total valuation allowance, approximate tax effect of each type of temporary difference and carryforward that gives rise to a significant portion of deferred tax liabilities and deferred tax assets, utilization of a tax carryback, and tax uncertainties information.